 2. Are international students, with F-1 or J-1 visas and employed by a U.S. company during the summer, required to have federal income taxes withheld from their paychecks?

-The following discussion generally applies only to international residents.
-Wages and other compensation paid to an international employee for services performed as an employee are usually subject to graduated withholding at the same rates as permanent residents and U.S. citizens.
+All wages and other compensation paid to an international employee for services performed as an employee, regardless of school term, are usually subject to graduated withholding rate.
 Therefore, your compensation, unless it is specifically excluded from the term "wages" by law, or is exempt from tax by treaty, is subject to graduated withholding.
-International employees must follow modified instructions when completing Form W-4 (PDF).
-Please refer to chapter 8 of Publication 519, U.S. Tax Guide for Aliens, for directions on completing Form W-4 (PDF), Employee's Withholding Allowance Certificate.

 3. What is an ITIN?